 Rafting through the Grand Canyon’s magnificent Colorado River is on the bucket list for almost every American.
 Unsurprisingly, I was no exception.
 In a somewhat auspicious turn of events, I found myself fulfilling my lifelong dream exactly 150 years after John Wesley Powell, the first man to explore the full length of the river, made the journey and described the natural landmark as “the grandest canyon in the world.”
-Here’s my rafting experience through the Colorado River with Advantage Grand Canyon.
+Here’s my rafting through the Colorado River with Advantage Grand Canyon.

+It’s not only a goof place for rafting but the Colorado River is well known for kayaking in the US.
 As I sit on a large inflatable raft alongside 13 other nervous adventurers and 2 guides, I can’t help but feel the magnitude of the Grand Canyon’s majesty.
 With the cool, fresh breeze from the river relieving us from the heat of the day, our tour group remained silent, awestruck by the unspoiled beauty and rich natural history that surrounded us.

 Related Read: Everything You Need to Know About Ocoee River Rafting